GoPeerProject/gp-script-demo/README.md

 > :warning: **Token Expires in 30 days,** make sure to renew token once in a month

+> :warning: Token should be generated on the **backend** and stored for up to a month

 > :warning: **After generating the development token, set development evn with calling `gp.setEnv("dev")`**

 # API